Pebble Beach, California: Demographics

 The community has 4,531 residents and is relatively affluent, home to many retirees and well-educated workers in the social service (education and health care), management and finance sectors.
 Monterey County has a large Hispanic population, accounting for 59% of its population.
 In contrast, Pebble Beach's population is largely of non-Hispanic White ancestry; 91.4% of the population was White, 5.3% Asian, 2.3% Hispanic or Latino, and 0.4% African American.
 The median household income is $99,788, with 54% with incomes between $50,000 and $150,000 and a little more than a quarter of households, 26.2%, with incomes exceeding $150,000.
-Household income figures, however, may not accurately reflect the area's wealth as 50.8% of households received social security income and 30.8% were retired.
+Also, 50.8% of households received social security income and 30.8% were retired.
 Less than half of the population 16 or over, 46.4%, are employed.
 Of those who work, the plurality (25%) are employed in the social service, education and health care sector, followed by the management (15%) and finance sectors (15%).
 2.3% of the population live below the poverty level.
 The area's adult population is fairly well-educated, with 61% having at least a Bachelor's degree, and 98% having a high school diploma, compared to 25% and 80% at the national average, respectively.